SPOILERS FOR THE JANE AND LISBON STORY!

 How wrong I was.
 Besides the always charismatic Simon Baker in the lead role, the slow-build romance between Jane and Lisbon (Robin Tunney) was a delight to watch.

-The series tells the story of Patrick Jane, a mentalist and former pretend “psychic” that once used his abilities to con people.
-But when he challenges the famous serial killer, Red John, the murderer kills his wife and daughter to teach him a lesson.
+The series tells the story of Patrick Jane, a mentalist and former pretend “psychic” who once used his abilities to con people.
+But when he challenges the famous villain, Red John, the evil criminal slays his wife and daughter to teach him a lesson.

-He partners up with Teresa Lisbon (and a few CBI team members), as he uses his genius intellect and mind games to solve every case they get.
+He partners up with Teresa Lisbon (and a few CBI team members played by Owain Yeoman, Tim Kang, and Amanda Righetti), as he uses his genius intellect and mind games to solve every case they get.

 Over time, Jane and Lisbon grow closer as partners, friends, and eventually lovers.
 But it’s a slow burn – a really slow burn.
 Both Jane and Lisbon are guarded, very independent individuals who aren’t used to opening up to others or sharing their feelings.